 If the price of gold exceeds US\$2,000 per ounce, the royalty increases to 4.5%, and conversely, if the price of gold is below US\$1,000, the royalty will decrease to 1.5%.
 The first year's minimum royalty was paid on signing in November 2015.
 The Operator is also obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
-The Company received the second and third year payment of US\$75,000 in November 2016 and 2017, respectively.
+The Company received the fourth year payment of US\$75,000 in November 2018.

-In February 2017, the Company sold 50% of Condor's production royalties to Sandstorm for \$50,000, commencing December 2018.
+In February 2017, the Company sold 50% of Condor's production royalties to Sandstorm for \$50,000.
+In the event the Company receives only the annual minimum royalty, Sandstorm does not participate until the fifth year of the production royalty agreement.